hamidreza-aftabi/OsteoOpt/README.md

 ---

-## 4. Configuration and Execution
+## 4. Execution

 - **Running the Framework:**
   - Locate the `matlab` folder within `Artisynth_JawModel`.
   - To run the optimization for a one-segment case, execute `MainOneSegment.m`.
 The defect type can be chosen within the code (options: Body (B) or Symphysis (S)).
   - To run the optimization for a two-segment case (e.g., Ramus and Body (RB)), execute `MainTwoSegment.m`.
   - To test the three-stage workflow for a single iteration, you can run `BDefectManual.m`, `SDefectManual.m`, or `RBDefectManual.m`.